Louisiana Insurance Law Newsletter – June 2019

 Neither the insurance policy at issue nor Louisiana law require an insured to know the extent and cause of damage before insurance coverage is triggered.
 Pertinently, under the policy, property damage is deemed “to have been known to have occurred” when the insured becomes aware by any means that property damage “has occurred or begun to occur.”

 Excluded Driver – Collision Coverage In Thibeaux v.
 GoAuto Insurance Company, the Louisiana Third Circuit Court of Appeal applied an excluded-driver exclusion to preclude collision coverage, even though the excluded driver was operating the car without the named insured’s permission.
 Judge Cooks wrote a lengthy dissent, arguing that collision coverage applies to loss caused by theft or conversion of an auto, and that here the driver did not have authority to drive the car.
+You can contact expert attorneys who will help you understand the difference between burglary and theft to help you out from the situation.

 UM – Waiver Three cheers to Judge Gremillion for this introductory passage: “Whole forests have been felled to publish the myriad cases discussing whether UM waivers are valid.”
 And a round of applause to the Louisiana Third Circuit Court of Appeal in rejecting several questionable challenges to a UM waiver.
 In Stowe v.
 Allstate Property and Casualty Insurance Company, the insured, wanting to waive UM coverage, placed a check mark, rather than her initials, in the space beside the clause indicating UM rejection.
 The form, which the insured had already signed and dated, was returned to her to place her initials in a space drawn by someone in the agent’s office next to the check-marked space.